appjs/appjs/README.md

 ## Preinstall

-You need to have node-gyp installed:
+You need to have node **v0.8.0** and node-gyp installed.
+After [installing node](https://github.com/joyent/node/wiki/Installation), use the following command to install node-gyp:

-    $ npm install node-gyp -g
+    $ sudo npm install node-gyp -g

 Please take a look at [node-gyp repository](https://github.com/TooTallNate/node-gyp/) and make sure you have all required packages.

-### Linux users

-You should have libgtk2.0-dev installed.
-Ubuntu users can install it using the following command:

-    $ sudo apt-get install libgtk2.0-dev

 ### Mac OS X users